Arulkumar046/Arulkumar046/README.md

 ---
 # Hi there! 👋 I'm Arulkumar

-<p>Welcome to my GitHub profile!
+Welcome to my GitHub profile!
 I'm passionate about web development, programming, and multimedia.
 Let me introduce myself and share my skills and projects with you.
 I'm a software enthusiast with a love for problem-solving and creative projects.
-My journey in the tech world has been exciting, and I'm always eager to learn and explore new technologies.</p>
+My journey in the tech world has been exciting, and I'm always eager to learn and explore new technologies.

 ## Skills and Technologies